Codecademy/docs/content/pytorch/concepts/tensor-operations/tensor-operations.md

   - 'py-torch-for-classification'
 ---

-**Pytorch Tensor Operations** are fundamentals for performing various computations on tensors.
+In PyTorch, **Tensor Operations** are fundamentals for performing various tensor computations.
 Tensors are multi-dimensional arrays that can be manipulated using a wide range of operations.

 ## Some Base Operations